owlcs/owlapi/README.md

 Release 3.0.0
 ----------------------------------------------------------------------

 Version 3.0.0 is incompatible with previous releases.
-Many interface names have been changed in order to achieve a close alignment with the names used in the OWL 2 Structural Specification and Functional Style Syntax.
+Many interface names have been changed in order to acheive a close alignment with the names used in the OWL 2 Structural Specification and Functional Style Syntax.
 (See http://www.w3.org/TR/2009/REC-owl2-syntax-20091027/)